 Symptoms of pulmonary contusion include pain (mainly due to injury to the overlying chest wall) and sometimes dyspnea.
 The chest wall is tender; other physical findings are those of any associated injuries.

 Pulmonary contusion should be suspected when respiratory distress develops after chest trauma, particularly when symptoms worsen gradually.
 Chest x-ray is typically done, along with pulse oximetry.
 Contusions cause opacification of affected lung tissue on imaging, but opacification may not be apparent for 24 to 48 hours because opacification increases with time.
-CT is highly sensitive but is usually done only when other injuries are also under consideration.
+CT is highly sensitive but is usually done to evaluate other injuries under consideration.

 Patients should be monitored for respiratory failure with serial clinical assessments and pulse oximetry.
 If hypoxemia or dyspnea is noted, capnometry or arterial blood gas measurement is indicated.

 Analgesics are given as needed to facilitate deep respirations in patients with pulmonary contusions.
-Supplemental oxygen (O2) is given for mild hypoxemia (SaO2 91 to 94%).
+Supplemental oxygen (O2) is given for mild hypoxemia (eg, SaO2 91 to 94%).
 Usual indications for mechanical ventilation are moderate or severe hypoxemia (usually PaO2 < 65 or SaO2 < 90% while breathing room air) and hypercarbia.
-Patients with chronic obstructive pulmonary disease (COPD) or chronic kidney disease are at increased risk of the need for mechanical ventilation Overview of Mechanical Ventilation Mechanical ventilation can be Noninvasive, involving various types of face masks Invasive, involving endotracheal intubation Selection and use of appropriate techniques require an understanding... read more .
+Patients with chronic obstructive pulmonary disease (COPD) Chronic Obstructive Pulmonary Disease (COPD) Chronic obstructive pulmonary disease (COPD) is airflow limitation caused by an inflammatory response to inhaled toxins, often cigarette smoke.
+Alpha-1 antitrypsin deficiency and various occupational... read more or chronic kidney disease Chronic Kidney Disease Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
+Symptoms develop slowly and in advanced stages include anorexia, nausea, vomiting, stomatitis, dysgeusia... read more are at increased risk of the need for mechanical ventilation Overview of Mechanical Ventilation Mechanical ventilation can be Noninvasive, involving various types of face masks Invasive, involving endotracheal intubation Selection and use of appropriate techniques require an understanding... read more .